whythawk/chapisha/README.md

 There are a multitude of `.epub` conversion tools but few that support the day-to-day workflow and tools used by most jobbing writers: Microsoft Word.

-**Chapisha** draws on two powerful workhorses for document conversion and ebook creation, [Pandoc](https://pandoc.org/epub.html) and [EbookLib](http://docs.sourcefabric.org/projects/ebooklib/en/latest/index.html), adding a simple, stateless Python frame around it.

-**Chapisha** is stateless, which means you can also include it in a web application.
+**Chapisha** draws on `Pandoc <https://pandoc.org/epub.html>`_ for document conversion and ebook creation, adding a simple, stateless Python frame around it, which means you can also include it in a web application.

 ## Installation and dependencies